zaynesember/SufjanViz/Writeup/writeup.md

 ### Tempo

-Like loudness, I expect the average tempo across albums to vary.
+Like loudness, I expect the tempo across albums to vary.
 While at first thought it seems intuitive that Sufjan's sadder acoustic folk albums would be slower on average, I suspect the opposite may be the case.
 Albums like *Seven Swans* and *Carrie & Lowell* feature tracks